Jero21T/mvp/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

   This simple app allows the user to search for a dog by breed and receive a photo of a random dog of that breed.
-By clicking next the user can see more dogs of that breed.

 ## Problem ##
   > Describe the problem your product solves.